felicity12345/felicity12345/README.md

 ### Hi there 👋

-My name is Felix, I am a self developed Data Analyst this account is a showcase of stuff i like working on.
+My name is Felix, I am a self developed Data Analyst.

+This account is a showcase of stuff i like working on.

 - 🔭 I’m currently working on a project The amount of Energy used in the Uk
 - 🌱 I’m currently learning statistical analysis and computing, Machine Learning, and deep learning